-14 123.
+- 121. During his detention, H.A.H.G. was interviewed by Defendants' employees.
+H.A.H.G. explained the attack and his resulting limitations, pointing to places on his body where he had been injured. - 122.
+Upon information and belief, Defendants decided to place H.A.H.G. into the MPP.
+He was never given a chance to understand the determination, appeal the decision, or contact a lawyer.
+Instead, Defendants forcibly sent him and his sons to Mexico. - 123.
 H.A.H.G. continues to endure severe pain from his disabilities.
-In 15 Mexico, there are many days where H.A.H.G. is unable to walk or do anything 16 because of the pain he is experiencing.
-Sometimes, he is unable to even put his foot 17 on the floor to get out of bed because he is in so much pain.
-H.A.H.G. has been taking 18 over-the-counter painkillers like ibuprofen for over two years, but the medication is 19 insufficient to address the resulting limitations.
-Doctors have told H.A.H.G. that he 20 needs a neurologist, a pain management specialist, a kidney specialist, and a spinal 21 column specialist to address his physical limitations-medical treatment unavailable 22 in Mexico.

-124. Because H.A.H.G. is not a Mexican citizen, he faces barriers to access 23 24 health care in Mexico that prevent him from receiving such specialized medical 25 treatment.
-This makes it very hard for him to take care of his children and himself, 26 let alone work on their asylum case.
-He and his sons therefore face obstacles 27 preparing for and participating in their immigration proceedings because of 28 H.A.H.G.'s disability.
+In Mexico, there are many days where H.A.H.G. is unable to walk or do anything because of the pain he is experiencing.
+Sometimes, he is unable to even put his foot on the floor to get out of bed because he is in so much pain.
+H.A.H.G. has been taking over-the-counter painkillers like ibuprofen for over two years, but the medication is insufficient to address the resulting limitations.
+Doctors have told H.A.H.G. that he needs a neurologist, a pain management specialist, a kidney specialist, and a spinal column specialist to address his physical limitations-medical treatment unavailable in Mexico. - 124.
+Because H.A.H.G. is not a Mexican citizen, he faces barriers to access health care in Mexico that prevent him from receiving such specialized medical treatment.
+This makes it very hard for him to take care of his children and himself, let alone work on their asylum case.
+He and his sons therefore face obstacles preparing for and participating in their immigration proceedings because of H.A.H.G.'s disability.
 His sons help him as much as they can, but they are too young to prepare court filings, compile evidence, consult with attorneys, and represent the family in removal proceedings.